-Corequisite: Completion of or concurrent enrollment in Digital Media 170A with a grade of "C" or better, or equivalent.
+Advisory: Completion of or concurrent enrollment in: Digital Media 170A with a grade of "C" or better, or equivalent.

-Advisory: English 48, English 49 and Mathematics 34A, each with a grade of "C" or better, or equivalent or Assessment Skill Levels R5, W5 and M20.
 Limitation on Enrollment: This course is not open to students with previous credit for Digital Media 170.
 This course further develops the skills introduced in ARTD 170A for creating and editing raster graphics primarily using Photoshop.
 Students focus on the application of computer graphics tools to screen and print jobs in promotional and informational publications, web applications, sign and display, packaging, imprinted goods, and business communications.
 This course is intended for students majoring in Graphics or those seeking enhancement of digital photographic editing skills.
-This course may be taken up to four times with significant software changes.
 (FT) AA/AS; CSU.